statOmics/statisticalGenomicsCourse2018/index.md

 This course is oriented towards biologists and bioinformaticians with a particular interest in differential analysis for quantitative 'omics.

 ### Prerequisites
-The prerequisites for the Statistical Genomics course are the successful completion of a basic course of statistics that covers topics on data exploration and descriptive statistics, statistical modeling and inference: linear models, confidence intervals, t-tests, F-tests, anova, chi-squared test.
+The prerequisites for the Statistical Genomics course are the successful completion of a basic course of statistics that covers topics on data exploration and descriptive statistics, statistical modeling, and inference: linear models, confidence intervals, t-tests, F-tests, anova, chi-squared test.

 The basis concepts may be revisited in the free e-book Practical Regression and Anova using R of J. Faraway.
 The book and additional material is freely available on http://www.maths.bath.ac.uk/~jjf23/book/​